A former Minneapolis officer is sentenced to 3 years for aiding George Floyd's death

 The killing, captured on widely viewed bystander video, sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.

-Chauvin was convicted of murder and manslaughter and was given a 22 1/2-year state sentence in 2021.
-He also pleaded guilty to a federal count of violating Floyd's civil rights.
-His state and federal sentences are being served at the same time.
+Chauvin was convicted of murder and manslaughter and was given 22 1/2-year state sentence in 2021.
+He also pleaded guilty to a federal count of violating Floyd's civil rights, and his state and federal sentences are being served at the same time.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.